-A WordPress Google Analytics Plugin is a software that you can install on your WordPress website to track your website’s traffic.
+A WordPress Google Analytics Plugin helps track your website’s traffic.
 The plugin will help you to see how many people are visiting your website, where they are coming from, and what pages they are visiting.

-A WordPress Cache Plugin is a software that you can install on your WordPress website to speed up your website.
-The plugin will store a copy of your website’s files and content in a cache, so that your website can load faster for your users.
+A WordPress Cache Plugin helps speed up your website.
+The plugin will store a copy of your website’s files and content in a cache so that your website can load faster for your users.

 Recommended Plugin: WP Rocket (paid).

 A WordPress Page Builder Plugin helps you create custom pages and posts.
 The plugin will allow you to add custom content blocks to your pages and posts so that you can easily create a custom layout for your website.

 Recommended Plugin: Thrive Architect (paid).